fpalomo/auto-pull-request-merger/README.md

 all parameters can be set at Commands/Merge.php

+you can also use ./auto-merge --debug if you want to see debug messages

 WARNING: THE CURRENT VERSION IS STILL WORK IN PROGRESS .
 PLEASE , DOWNLOAD "STABLE" TAG FOR THE LATEST STABLE VERSION